 Adamas Goldsmiths carries yellow gold in 18, 14, and 10 karat.
 Generally speaking, the higher the karat in yellow gold, the softer and deeper in colour it is.

+White gold is made by mixing gold with a white metal.
 Gold has a natural yellow colour, so white gold has a bit of a yellow hue to it.
 So in order to enhance the whiteness, some white gold jewellery is plated with rhodium; a shiny, white metal which resembles platinum.
 Depending on the amount of wear to a piece of jewellery, this rhodium plating may wear off, revealing the original metal colour.
 White gold is quite harder than yellow gold.
 There isn't much of a difference in strength or color between 18, 14, and 10 karat.
 However, Adamas Goldsmiths carries a special 19 karat white gold, which is much stronger and has a whiter color than the other karats.

 Rose gold gets its colour from a larger proportion of copper in the metal alloy.
 This gives the gold a beautiful pink colour.